 Snowy Hydro maintains an Environmental Management System (EMS) for its operations that is certified to ISO 14001 and externally audited annually.
-Snowy Hydro was recertified to the ISO14001 standard following the most recent recertification audit in September 2020.
+Snowy Hydro was recertified to the ISO14001 standard following the most recent recertification audit in October 2022.

 Colongras' participation in the audit is determined during the scheduling of that year's audit.
-A site visit to Colongra was included within the scope of the ISO 14001 surveillance audit that was undertaken for Snowy Hydro during 2019 but not in the recertification audit in 2020 or the most recent surveillance audit in 2021.
+A site visit to Colongra was included within the scope of the ISO 14001 recertification audit that was undertaken for Snowy Hydro during 2022.